 Can a Black Bean Brownie Actually Taste Good?

 Do you trust me?
 Do you trust that my absolute love of beans has not clouded my judgement into thinking brownies are delicious when made with black beans?
 You really should!
 You might have to try them to believe me, but trust me when I say these brownies are insanely delicious and taste like NORMAL brownies.
 They're thick, dense, rich and chewy.
 They're super chocolatey, thanks to cocoa powder and chocolate chips.
 You do not even taste the black beans!

-I'm constantly making these brownies, and serving them to unsuspecting people.
+I'm constantly making these brownies, and serving them to unsuspecting people; I do the same with my chickpea cookie dough recipe.
 I feel it's the only way to get a fair opinion on just how rich and tasty they are.
 After I say 'they're made with black beans!' no one says 'oh yeah, I thought I taste something funny.'
 Absolutely no one!
 Instead, they take another bite and feel virtuous for eating something so delicious that has the benefits of beans.